Amputee Rehabilitation Program Description

 The two-phase program begins immediately following surgery.
 In the first phase, focus is on pain control, healing, emotional support and preparing the limb for prosthesis.
 A prosthetist—a professional who assesses, designs, measures, fabricates and fits various types of upper and lower extremity prostheses—is available at Burke through the amputee rehabilitation program.
 The prosthetist may be involved in the education and training in regarding the use, care and function of the prosthesis during phase II, which can be done on an inpatient or outpatient setting depending on the patient's level of function.

 Rehabilitation nursing and access to a physician is available 24 hours a day, seven days a week.
-You will receive three hours of therapy six times a week to increase strength and overall fitness.
+Each patient will receive a minimum of 3 hours of therapy a day, 5 days per week, generally Monday through Friday, and a sixth day of therapy, generally Saturday, for 1-2 hours.
 Once your artificial limb has been constructed and fitted, you will return to Burke for intensive physical and occupational therapy, to ensure maximum mobility and independence in your daily activities.

 The interdisciplinary team consists of you, your family or caregiver, physician, nurses, therapists and social worker/case manager.
 Under the direction of Karen Pechman, M.D., a specialist in physical medicine and rehabilitation, the professionals on the team will assess your medical and rehabilitation needs and work with you to establish your individual goals.
 In close collaboration, the team designs and implements your treatment program.
 Throughout your treatment, the entire team meets formally once per week to discuss your progress.
 Family members and caregivers are encouraged to attend and participate in treatment sessions and patient care as appropriate.